-When you upload a file for print the files needs to be the correct aspect ratio, correct color profile for print and a good quality.
-We recommend using Photoshop (or any other image editing program) and to save your artwork as .PDF.
+When you upload a file for print it needs to be the correct aspect ratio, color profile and a high resolution.
+We recommend using Photoshop (or similar software) and to save your artwork as a PDF file.

 How to export your file in Adobe Photoshop (recommended)

 Here’s a quick guide to edit and export your artwork in a printable PDF format using Adobe Photoshop.

 Setting up your canvas (document)

 - Open Photoshop.

 - Go to File > New.